 Some of the most commonly employed methods of marking food packaging utilize ink.
 This is because various methods of ink printing (from hand held printers used in stores to carton and case coders used during production) tend to be the most cost-effective solutions for direct part marking food packaging.
 The versatile properties of ink are another reason why ink can be an ideal solution for the coding of flexible packaging.

-Ink for food packaging, for instance, is able to be used on the types of surfaces food is typically packed inside of.
+Ink for food packaging, for instance, can be used on the types of surfaces food is typically packed inside of.
 Most food products are packaged in various types of plastic, glass, and paper.
 These surfaces present challenges, like those we discussed above, and ink is one of the least expensive and simple ways of marking them.

 With all of that in mind, here are the most important things to consider when choosing ink for food packaging.